rjbohlender/CAPER/README.md

 ### Matrix ###

 Matrix files may be zipped with gzip, or unzipped.
-They are provided to the program with the "-i" flag.
-The matrix format used for the genotype file includes a header and is is as follows:
+They are provided to the program with the "-i" option.
+The matrix format used for the genotype file includes a header and is as follows:

 	1) Chromosome
 	2) Start position (bp)